azurecitadel/azurecitadel/content/arc/servers-hack/proctor/policy.md

   * create a remediation task for the Dependency agent for one OS type
 * Manually add another remediation task for the other OS type
 * Assign the Inherit a tag from the resource group if missing
-  * Rename and specify Owner
+  * Rename and specify "platform"
   * Add remediation tasks
-  * Duplicate for Platform
+  * Duplicate for "datacentre"

 Discussion point - custom initiative for auditing missing tags, creating default tags, inheriting tags.
 Mention policy labs.
 (Rich needs to add custom initiative - work in progress.)